-In 2012, Urja opened its first centre at Dadar, Mumbai.
+In 2012, Urja opened its first center at Dadar, Mumbai.
 The small team worked together with an indomitable spirit to fight for the rights and rehabilitation of young women who find themselves homeless.
 In due course, the outreach programme was initiated whereby the team regularly surveyed railway stations to identity and approach vulnerable women.
-This allowed Urja to build a very strong network of stakeholders (police, railway officials, lawyers) at these places.
+This allowed Urja to build a very strong network of stakeholders including police, railway officials and lawyers at these places.

-To act as a catalyst for homeless young women by supporting their basic needs and building an exemplary, replicable model that provides opportunities for their economic, psychological, emotional, civil and social development
+Our Mission is to act as a catalyst for homeless young women by facilitating their journey to access fundamental needs, reclaim their identity by building an exemplary, replicable model that provides opportunities for their economic, psychological, emotional, civil and social development.